pointfreeco/sqlite-data/README.md

 for data and keep your views up-to-date when data in the database changes, and you can use [StructuredQueries][] to build queries, either using its type-safe, discoverable [query building APIs][], or using its `#sql` macro for writing [safe SQL strings][].

+Further, this library is built on the popular and battle-tested [GRDB] library for interacting with SQLite, such as executing queries and observing the database for changes.

 [StructuredQueries]: https://github.com/pointfreeco/swift-structured-queries
 [GRDB]: https://github.com/groue/GRDB.swift